-The Challenge Bird-friendly backyard programs must succeed.
-They are the best option for increasing bird populations on a yard-by-yard scale.
+Bird-friendly backyard programs must succeed.
+They are the only option for increasing bird populations on a yard-by-yard scale.
 Bird-friendly programs will fail, however, if they do not start by protecting birds against what is killing birds in yards — unprotected windows and free roaming cats.
 We must recognize that windows and cats are part of the backyard ecosystem.
 If we do not, the gains in bird population from bird-friendly backyards will be negated by bird deaths hitting windows and cat predation.

 The Solution Building a bird-friendly backyard must begin by removing what is killing birds in that yard. – unprotected windows and free roaming cats.
 We have “to plug the drain before you can fill the tub.”

 Not Optional, Essential Because window strike deaths and cat predation “drain the tub” they cannot be one of a list of “good ideas” for homeowners.
 They must be step“# 1” – a required element of any successful avian centered native plant promotion program.

 Small but critical gains, offset by small deadly losses Promoting native plants is based on sound scientific premises.
 The landmark research by Narango, Tallamy and Marra showed that if the native plant levels are above 70%, the ecosystem can produce a 20% increase in nestlings and achieve a sustainable population rate.
 That increase, however, is only about 2 nestlings more per nest.( Narango, Tallamy, 2018) Since the number of additional nestlings is small, window strike deaths alone (average 2-3 deaths per home annually), will negate the increased nestling production.(More detailed discussion below “Background.)
 Cat predation is even more damaging.